Needs Wiki Magic.

 - Sesquipedalian Loquaciousness

-- The Unfought: Despite being the Bigger Bad, the player never fights him.
+- The Unfought: The player never fights him.
 The closest he gets to facing Chase is when he appears in a small craft, but then a cow suddenly flies into him and knocks him away.
+LEGO Dimensions, while not a direct sequel to LEGO City Undercover, does allow the player to finally face him, after finding his lair in the LEGO City Adventure World.

 - Utopia Justifies the Means: What he's aiming to do after destroying Lego City for good.